Healthcare in Israel

 Public healthcare in Israel

 Since the mid-1990s, Israeli residents have been legally required to join one of four non-profit health organisations, which provide coverage for the Israeli public healthcare system.
 The universal healthcare coverage in Israel is esteemed the world over, as it benefits from the country’s state of the art medical technology and research facilities.

 Expat eligibility for public healthcare in Israel depends on whether or not they have residency and are earning a salary.
 Those earning money in Israel are required to pay a health insurance tax, which is the country's primary source of funding for the public healthcare system.

 The public healthcare system in Israel includes all basic and essential healthcare services, but additional services and treatments, such as coverage for specific surgeries, can be accessed through supplementary insurance.

 Private healthcare in Israel

 Private healthcare services in Israel are known as 'Sharap'.
-Despite the reach and effectiveness of public healthcare in Israel, it is not uncommon for patients to wait days or weeks for non-emergency tests and surgeries.
+Despite the reach and effectiveness of public healthcare in Israel, it's not uncommon for patients to wait days or weeks for non-emergency tests and surgeries.
 While some people simply wait for the next available appointment, many others seek private healthcare, which allows for earlier treatments access to care at a more convenient location.
-On the whole, though, the overall quality of care between public and private health services is generally equal.
+On the whole, though, the overall quality of care between public and private health services is fairly equal.

-Expats looking to purchase private health insurance in Israel are advised to look at a variety of options before settling.
+Expats looking to purchase private health insurance in Israel are advised to look at a variety of options before making a decision.
 There are numerous companies that offer private health insurance and specialised coverage plans exist for individuals, families and groups.

-Some employers in Israel provide additional private healthcare coverage on a group basis for the expat employee and their family, but this is uncommon.
+Some employers in Israel provide additional private healthcare coverage on a group basis for the expat employee and their family, but this is becoming less common.

 Medical tourism in Israel